 Ursuline students shine in the performing arts!

-The Choral Group earned a silver medal at the 2016 Massachusetts Instrumental and Choral Conductors Association's (MICCA) Festival in their first appearance at the event.
+The Choral Group earned a silver medal at the 2018 Massachusetts Instrumental and Choral Conductors Association's (MICCA) Festival, the group's second medal in as many years.

 Cara DiPietro '17 received an All Star Acting Award at the 2016 Massachusetts Educational Drama Festival for her portrayal of Muriel Tate in Xaverian Brothers High School's performance of Plaza Suite.